 While there’s still a lot of work to be done, bipartisan support for nuclear continues to grow and there are more advanced nuclear companies actively engaging the NRC than ever before.
 The future for advanced nuclear is bright, as long as we don’t stand in the way.

 Nuclear power is the largest source of clean energy in the United States.
-In 2018, nuclear plants generated 19% of all the electricity in America.
-That makes nuclear energy the largest source of low-carbon electricity.
-Despite its benefits, some extreme environmental groups and their allies have consistently undermined its growth.
-American nuclear power production has…
+In 2019, nuclear plants generated 19% of all the electricity in America.
+That makes nuclear energy the largest source of low-carbon electricity – more than wind, solar, and hydropower combined.
+Despite its benefits, some extreme environmental groups and greenwashing efforts have consistently…

 Nuclear energy development peaked in the 1970s and 1980s, and most of our current reactors began in those two decades.
 Increased regulation and opposition from environmental groups and their allies have contributed to the slowdown in nuclear energy growth.
 Nuclear development in the U.S. has virtually flat-lined for the past three decades and continues to face huge challenges.